-Kevin, Tasha, and Adah are thrilled to help fulfill the Great Commission through Mission Aviation Fellowship.
+Kevin, Tasha, Adah, and Solomon are thrilled to help fulfill the Great Commission through Mission Aviation Fellowship.
 They are serving in Kinshasa, Democratic Republic of the Congo, Africa.
 Although beautiful feet are not necessarily the mode of transportation, wings and prayer are!

-As a pilot/mechanic, Kevin uses his talents with the airplane so unreached people can be reached, unloved people can be loved, and the Good News can be spread – "all to the glory of God" (I Corinthians 10:31).
+As a pilot/mechanic, Kevin uses his talents with the airplane so that unreached people can be reached, unloved people can be loved, and the Good News can be spread – "all to the glory of God" (I Corinthians 10:31).
 He transports missionaries, doctors and medical patients on a regular basis.
-He also uses his maintenance abilities and experience to help keep the MAF aircraft in proper condition.
-Tasha's primary ministry is motherhood (more than a full-time job), and is waiting to see how the Lord will use her in Kinshasa.
-Adah uses her extroverted personality to win the hearts of locals and show them how to love unconditionally.
+He also uses his maintenance abilities and experience to help keep the MAF aircraft in proper condition as the maintenance control manager.
+Tasha's primary ministry is motherhood (more than a full-time job); she is also working part-time at the hangar.
+Adah and Solomon use their extroverted personalities to win the hearts of locals and show them unconditional love.
 The Spann family seeks to more effectively enable the kingdom of God in their new home in Africa.

 God calls the men and women of MAF to serve Him in unique ways.
 He may also be calling you to a special role in the Spanns’ ministry.
 Please prayerfully consider becoming a Ministry Partner with them through prayer and/or financial support.